Skip to Content

 • 2024 | Educator, Conceptual Photography Workshop, Cape Town.

-I am honored to share that my work has been officially selected for the upcoming Arts to Hearts collective photobook.
-While the final publication is currently in production for 2026, this selection marks a beautiful step in sharing my Kintsugi-inspired portraiture with a global audience.
-Stay tuned for the official launch dates.
+I am honored to share that my work has been officially published in the Arts to Hearts collective photobook.
+Featuring my Kintsugi-inspired portraiture alongside an international group of artists, this publication marks a beautiful step in sharing this story with a global audience.

 Philanthropy & Community Mentorship